Migrant children in U.S. are being held in unlicensed shelters, lawyers say - WDEF

 - Discourages parents from seeking their children’s release by giving information about them to Immigration and Customs Enforcement, according to Schey

-- Delays background checks of sponsors — typically parents or relatives who are seeking to gain custody of detained children
+- Delays background checks of sponsors — who are typically parents or relatives who are seeking to gain custody of detained children

 Schey said ORR has also violated a core tenet of the Flores agreement by detaining children in facilities they cannot leave.